DigitalSlideArchive/digitalslidearchive.info/MetaDataManagement.md

 Also, this folder is going to have a JSON object called # ProjectScheme that I use to keep track of the properties I want to validate and/or use for virtual folders.

+As an example, I have .projectMetadata and

+projectSchema
+{
+    "validStains": [
+        "HE",
+        "NISSL",
+        "BISSL",
+        "DISSL"
+    ]
+}